 Are you engaged in politics?
 Once you hit age 60, chances are you will be.
 Older Americans are far likelier than younger people to show up to the polls.
 That can have a big impact on political decisions affecting aging and retirement, such as Medicare funding, Social Security, and health funding.

 Think getting older is all doom and gloom?
 Nonsense!
+Here's what the research says about aging and happiness.
 Older people report being happier than the young.
 And that's true despite any age-related disabilities or other health concerns.
 What's more, that may be more and more true every year, as rates of depression among the elderly have declined for about a decade.

 This is based on a survey of about 1,500 people ages 21 to 99.
 It suggests as we get older, we may indeed become wiser.
 Mental health seems to improve as you continue to meet the many demands and surprises life throws your way.
 So if you are one of the many people who fear the advancement of time, cheer up—life gets better with age.

 If you hate sniffling, sneezing, and coughing, pay attention.
+There's a link between aging and the immune system.
 Older people are better protected against colds than the young.
 Your body remembers every cold virus you ever had to fight off—and there are more than 200 out there.
 When you encounter the same virus again, your body's infection fighters—known as T cells—are primed and ready to stop a familiar infection before it starts.

 Studies show this immunity superpower is strongest from your 40s to your early 70s.
 However after a certain point your body's immune system has a harder time keeping up, and you may become more susceptible to colds once again.
 That can be tough, because these colds tend to hang on longer and wreak more havoc as you age.